dannyh79/dannyh79.github.io/app/posts/(data)/2026-09-08-fastapi-asyncio-thread-map.md

 That is concurrency, not parallel execution of Python code on the same thread.
 The extra OS threads are what provide separate places for blocking work to run.

-## The request crosses to the worker loop
+## The Request Crosses to the Worker Loop

 The route schedules the uploader coroutine on the worker loop: